facebookresearch/TensorComprehensions/README.md

 # ![Tensor Comprehensions](docs/source/_static/img/tc-logo-full-color-with-text-2.png)

 Tensor Comprehensions (TC) is a fully-functional C++ library to *automatically* synthesize high-performance machine learning kernels using [Halide](https://github.com/halide/Halide), [ISL](http://isl.gforge.inria.fr/) and NVRTC or LLVM.
 TC additionally provides basic integration with Caffe2 and pybind11 bindings for use with python.
+We provide more details in our paper on [arXiv](https://arxiv.org/abs/1802.04730).

 This library is designed to be highly portable, machine-learning-framework agnostic and only requires a simple tensor library with memory allocation, offloading and synchronization capabilities.